 In subsequent years, observers have noted four visible effects of the regime shift.
-First, consultation has increased between firms and large shareholders, or at least with the leading institutional investor groups 42 and with the proxy services firms, RREV and IVIS.
+First, consultation has increased between firms and large shareholders, or at least with the leading institutional investor groups and with the proxy services firms, RREV and IVIS.
 The communications range from the perfunctory to the serious.
 Second, rejections of remuneration reports have been rare, only eight over the six year history of the new regime, all but GlaxoSmithKline involving small firms.
 Deloitte has reported that over the period only 10 percent of a large sample of firms received a negative vote of 20% or more.
-Nevertheless, in recent years, the proxy services firms have recommended negative votes in 10-15% of cases, principally involving smaller firms.
-Presumably most firms shape their compensation policies to avoid negative shareholder votes.
-There is also some evidence that firms receiving a significant negative vote in one year receive a much higher positive vote in the subsequent year, suggesting that most firms accommodate to shareholder views.
-Third, the leading associations of institutional investors, the ABI and the NAPF, have extended their compensation influence
+Nevertheless, in

-38 See PRICEWATERHOUSECOOPERS, MONITORING CORPORATE ASPECTS OF DIRECTORS' REMUNERATION 1999 (Report to the Department of Trade and Industry).
+&lt;sup>38 See PRICEWATERHOUSECOOPERS, MONITORING CORPORATE ASPECTS OF DIRECTORS' REMUNERATION 1999 (Report to the Department of Trade and Industry).

-39 Gautum Naik, Glaxo Holders Reject CEO's Compensation Package, WALL.
-St. J., May 20, 2003, at D8, available at 2003 WL-WSJ 3968195; Heather Timmons, Glaxo Shareholders Revolt Against Pay Plan for Chief, N.Y.
+(Report to the Department of Trade and Industry).
+Gautum Naik, Glaxo Holders Reject CEO's Compensation Package, WALL.
+ST. J., May 20, 2003, at D8, available at 2003 WL-WSJ 3968195; Heather Timmons, Glaxo Shareholders Revolt Against Pay Plan for Chief, N.Y.
 TIMES, May 20, 2003, at W1.
 The vote was narrow, 50.72% to 49.28%.
 Two large institutional investors voting against the report were Isis Asset Management, a UK money manager with nearly \$100 billion in assets, and CalPERS, a U.S. public pension fund with more than \$150 billion in assets that is a notable proponent of corporate governance reform worldwide.

-40 See Rickford, supra note 36; Ferrarin & Moloney, supra note 36, at 295-297.
+&lt;sup>40 See Rickford, supra note 36; Ferrarin & Moloney, supra note 36, at 295-297.

-41 This draws generally from Stephen Davis, Does 'Say on Pay' Work?
+&lt;sup>41 This draws generally from Stephen Davis, Does 'Say on Pay' Work?
 Lessons on Making CEO Compensation Accountable, Policy Briefing No. 1 [Draft] (2007), which cites relevant sources.

-42 Joanna L. Ossinger, Regarding CEO Pay, Why Are the British So Different?, WALL St. J., Apr.
+&lt;sup>42 Joanna L. Ossinger, Regarding CEO Pay, Why Are the British So Different?, WALL St. J., Apr.
 10, 2006.
 (200 firms annually consulting with ABI).

-43 RREV is owned by ISS in affiliation with the National Association of Pension Funds.
+&lt;sup>43 RREV is owned by ISS in affiliation with the National Association of Pension Funds.
 IVIS is owned by the Association of British Insurers.